 This expectation about US foreign policy is, to an extent, accurate.
 US behavior abroad will, partly as a result of domestic economic and political challenges, be more nationalistic.
-And, as Washington focuses on competition with China, and to a lesser extent Russia, it will expect allies in Europe and Asia to assume more responsibility for their own security.
-As a result, US foreign policy and its role in the transatlantic relationship will be less consistent than in the past.
+Furthermore, as Washington focuses on competition with China, and to a lesser extent Russia, it will expect allies in Europe and Asia to assume more responsibility for their own security.
+The US withdrawal from Afghanistan in August 2021 is the latest data point in another trend: reduced US willingness to sustain long-term military interventions and troop deployments.
+All of this means that US foreign policy and its role in the transatlantic relationship will be less consistent than in the past.